 Liquidated damages are fixed damages set out in the contract which are meant to make it simpler and quicker to recover compensation when the other party to the contract defaults or commits a breach.

 One such example is the notice from a hotel chain to charge £100 if a guest smokes in its bedrooms.
-I have already considered in an earlier blog whether that sum might be recoverable.
+Does it really cost that much to throw open the windows?
+If not, can they really recover £100?

 A recent court case, Makdessi v Cavendish, considered the role of fixed (or agreed) damages in detail.
 In part, it seems to be attempting a return to the technical defences of the bad old days!

 Although the case sets out more guiding principles than I have had cakes (today at least), there are two elements of the judgment worth focusing on.
 The first is the confirmation of the principle set out in Dunlop that the courts should uphold fixed damages.
 Clarke LJ said the court: